How to Conduct Due Diligence on Any Asset

 - Insurance: Insurance should be used to reduce the risk as much as possible.
 For example, having business interruption insurance, which pays the bills if the company cannot operate normally due to circumstances beyond the company’s control, is an exceptional idea.

-- SWOT Analysis: A SWOT analysis is an evaluation of an investment’s strength, weakness, opportunity, and threats.
+- SWOT Analysis: A SWOT analysis is an evaluation of an investment’s strengths, weaknesses, opportunities, and threats.
 Sometimes a “Big Picture” analysis is the most effective.

 - Industry Disruption: Think about the potential threat of industry disruption.
 If the business is an industry disrupter, it may have an advantage that is not seen by others.